The Stanley County School District, #57-1,

 The Board recognized the following students in

-grades three through five who received all "A’s" and students in
+grades three through five who received all "As" and students in

 grades six through twelve for achieving at least a 3.6 grade point